adann0/squeak-headless/README.md

       -d adann0/squeak-headless

 Then your website should be accessible at http://<ip>:8080.

+# Rebuild the Image

+For example on Hypriot OS :

+    $ git clone <this repo> && cd <this repo>
+    $ docker build . -f Dockerfile.armv7

 # ToDo :

     - docker-compose.yml avec Nginx, pull les images sur dockerhub